 Just lately the term ‘blogging voice’ seems to be popping up everywhere.
-What on earth does it mean?
+What does it mean?

 A new technology?
 Audio blogging?